mclegoman/luminance/ResourcepackGuide/AddingShaders.md

 The `"name"` is what we use to change them back in our render pass

-the `"values"` are what its set to by default, which can give us an idea of what a reasonable input for the uniform is
+The `"values"` are what its set to by default, which can give us an idea of what a reasonable input for the uniform is

-the `"type"` is what type of number is in the `"values"` list - "float" means it's a floating point number, which is a number with a decimal point like 1.0, -0.5, 0.123 etc. You may also see "int", which is an integer, meaning its whole numbers only, like 0, 42, -1 etc
+The `"type"` is what type of number is in the `"values"` list - "float" means it's a floating point number, which is a number with a decimal point like 1.0, -0.5, 0.123 etc. You may also see "int", which is an integer, meaning its whole numbers only, like 0, 42, -1 etc

-the `"count"` is how many of that number is in the `"values"` list
+The `"count"` is how many of that number is in the `"values"` list
 - a count of 2 often means the uniform represents a vector (position or offset in 2d space [usually either in pixels or as a fraction of the screen])
 - a count of 3 often means the uniform represents a color represented as [r, g, b], where [1, 1, 1] is white and [0, 0, 0] is black